-Anarkali – a traditional Indian outfit consisting of a fitted dress that flares out at the hips, with pajamis underneath.
+Anarkali – a traditional Indian outfit consisting of a fitted dress that flares out at the hips, with pajamis or churidar underneath.
 They can be worn with a dupatta.

-Bindi – a small ornament worn on the forehead near the center of the eyebrows of many Hindu women.
-Bindis are worn in different ways – married women often wear a simple red bindi every day, while unmarried women will typically wear a bindi (and a fancy one at that) for a festival or dressy occasion.
+Bindi – a small ornament worn on the forehead near the center of the eyebrows of many Hindu women – this is the location of the Third Eye and has religious, spiritual, and cultural significance.
+Bindis are worn in different ways – married women often wear a simple red bindi every day, while almost all women – married and unmarried – will wear a bindi (and a fancy one at that) for a festival or dressy occasion.
 Contrary to popular belief, bindis are not tattooed to our foreheads – they are just stickers 🙂

 Choli – a short top, similar to a crop top.
 Cholis have a wide range of lengths and designs; some show practically the entire midriff, others reveal hardly any.
 Cholis are worn with sarees and lehengas.

-Chooda – a large set of bangles that many Hindu brides wear, which covers much of the forearms.
-The set is worn the day before or the day of the wedding, and the bride continues wearing the chooda day and night until a certain period of time passes, sometimes up to a year.
+Chooda – a large set of bangles that many North Indian (especially Punjabi) brides wear, which covers much of the forearms.
+The set is worn the day before or the day of the wedding, and the bride continues wearing the chooda day and night until a certain period of time passes, often up to a year.
 The length of time that a bride wears her chooda is determined by family and region.
 Chooda are typically red and white in color, but can vary.

 Dupatta – a large, lightweight scarf of varying embroidery and embellishment that is draped in different ways depending on the location and occasion.